 When issuing a verbal reminder to a student it is important that this is done calmly and professionally throughout.
 The aim is to show students that they have 'chosen' their behaviour.
-There is a (mandatory) opportunity for restoration explicitly written into the system, whereby any student removed will be met by the member of staff responsible.
+There is a (mandatory) opportunity for restoration explicitly written into the system, whereby any student in lesson removal room and internal exclusion room will complete a reflection form and will be shared with the member of staff responsible and met by the member of staff responsible responding to the reflection form.

 Uniform expectations are detailed on the school website.
-Any exceptions made to uniform should be agreed in advance with the school, supported by medical evidence and (where relevant) involve non-branded items eg. Students who wear trainers for medical reasons should wear non-branded and logo free items.
+Any exceptions made to uniform should be agreed in advance with the school, supported by medical evidence and (where relevant) involve non-branded items eg. Students who wear trainers for medical reasons should wear black non-branded and logo free items.

-Uniform is checked regularly by tutors and senior staff.
-Students who are not in correct uniform (unless carrying signed permission slip) and refuse or are unable to correct it will be supported to make a positive choice through resetting behaviour, reflection and restoration.
+Uniform is checked daily by all staff.
+Students who are not in correct uniform (unless carrying signed permission slip) and refuse or are unable to correct it will be supported to make a positive choice.